Citation, DOI and article data

 - myomatous (<10% fat)

 Immunohistochemical staining of the tumor cells reveals HMB-45 positivity.
-Among hepatic tumors, HMB-45 reactivity is found exclusively in the smooth muscle cells AML 7.
+Among hepatic tumors, HMB-45 reactivity is found exclusively in the smooth muscle cells of AMLs 7.

-Angiomyolipomas may be single or multiple, round or lobulated fat-containing mass lesions, seen more commonly in the right hepatic lobe ref.
+Angiomyolipomas may be single or multiple, round or lobulated fat-containing mass lesions, seen more commonly in the right hepatic lobe 3.

 The characteristic findings on any modality are the presence of both fat and prominent vascularity in the same lesion.
 If the fatty component predominates, it resembles lipomas but most of the time, a mixture of usual solid soft tissue intermingled with fatty components will be seen.
 Conversely, in cases of less fatty content and excess vascular part, the lesion seems like hypervascular hepatic mass lesions.